ibauk/smdox/smethods.md

 ## Variable bonus points
 Each bonus specifies a default value (which might be zero or even negative).
 At claim time the actual value of the bonus must be entered manually.
 This might be used for example when a bonus includes a clock face or a varying number of flags.
 This facility should be used sparingly as it has a significant impact on scoring efficiency.

+## Bonus is multiplier
+The points value of this bonus is used as a multiplier applied to the value of the most recently claimed bonus unless that bonus was itself a multiplier in which case the value is zero.

 ## Simple combination bonus
 A combination bonus (combo) specifies a list of underlying bonuses (which might include some* other combos).
 Each combo scores a specific, fixed, number of points.
 This is in addition to the scores of the underlying bonuses.
 Combos are claimed automatically, entrants don't need to claim them separately.